abhijitpai000/retail_summer_sales/report/README.md

 # Experiment: <a name="experiment"></a>

-* *Model Selection:* In order to build an interpretable model, I experimented with Linear Models, Decision Trees, and K-Nearest Neighbors.
-Out of which I selected the family of Linear Models to explore further, as the model produces an equation to explain predictions, statistical tests can be applied, and is computationally efficient.
+* *Model Selection:* To build an interpretable model, I experimented with Linear Models, Decision Trees, and K-Nearest Neighbors.
+Out of which I selected the family of Linear Models to explore further, as this model produces an equation to explain predictions, statistical tests can be applied and is computationally efficient.

-* *Feature Engineering:* To extract insights for the model, I developed the following features from features available in the dataset
+* *Feature Engineering:* To extract more insights from the data, calculated the following additional features.
     * Discount Price = (retail_price) - (price)
     * Discount % = (discount)/(price) x 100
     * Markup % = (retail_price - price)/(price) x 100